sub-usd-net/safe/README.md

-## Gnosis Safe contracts for usd-sub-net
+## Gnosis Safe contracts deployment for usd-sub-net

+The Contract code is from [safe-contracts](https://github.com/safe-global/safe-contracts) which has an LGPL license

 ### Deployment